Entropy of logarithmic modes: Introduction

+The QUE conjecture, stated using semiclassical formalism, is believed to hold more generally for \textit{semiclassical measures}, which themselves are defined through Wigner distributions $W_{\h}$.
+The $W_{\h}$ are quantities on the cotangent bundle $T^*M$ that simultaneously describe the localization of an $L^2(M,dV_g)$-normalized sequence $\{\Psi_{\h}\}_{\h}$ in position and momentum, and are an important object in this article.
+The Wigner distribution associated to a $L^2(M, d V_g)$-normalized sequence of states $\{\Psi_{\h}\}_{\h}$ is defined as

-where $a \in C^{\infty}_0(T^*M)$ and $\Op_{\h}(\bullet)$ is a quantization procedure that sends $a$ to a particular bounded operator on $L^2(M, d \rm{vol}_g)$; this procedure is described in further detail in Appendix \ref{sect:semiclassics}.
+where $a \in C^{\infty}_0(T^*M)$ and $\Op_{\h}(\bullet)$ is a quantization procedure that sends $a$ to a particular bounded operator on $L^2(M, d V_g)$; this procedure is described in further detail in Appendix \ref{sect:semiclassics}.
 We call \textit{semiclassical measures} $\mu_{sc}$ the limit points of the sequence $\{W_{\h}\}_{\h}$ in the weak-* topology on the space of distributions.
-It is well-known \cite{Z12} that semiclassical measures $\mu_{sc}$ associated to eigenfunctions of $P(\h)$ are $g^t$-invariant and are supported on the energy shell
+It is well-known \cite{Z12} that semiclassical measures $\mu_{sc}$ associated to eigenfunctions of $P(\h)$ are $g^t$-invariant probabilty measures and are supported on, what we rename as, the energy shell

-here $\|\bullet \|_g$ is the norm on $T^*_xM$ generated by the metric $g$.
 QUE in its fullest strength states the following: in the case of eigenfunctions on manifolds with negative sectional curvatures, $W_{\h}$ converges to the Liouville measure $dL$ on $\mathcal{E}$.
-This better explains the word ``equidistribution".
-An important measure of localization is the notion of \textit{Kolmogorov-Sinai entropy} and our main result (appearing in Section \ref{sect:main_results}) concerns this quantity.
+Note that the Quantum Ergodicity Theorem only guarantees this particular convergence of the Wigner distributions for a density-one subsequence.
+An important measure of localization, especially in the context of semiclassical measures, is the notion of \textit{Kolmogorov-Sinai entropy} and our main result (appearing in Section \ref{sect:main_results}) concerns this quantity.

-At present, only a few cases of QUE have been successfully resolved: so-called Arithmetic QUE proven by Lindenstrauss \cite{Lin06} in the compact case, Soundararajan \cite{S10} in the non-compact case, and Silberman-Venkatesh for locally symmetric spaces \cite{SV07}.
-These results take place on congruence surfaces that carry additional number-theoretic structure and admit operators which enjoy these symmetries, namely Hecke operators.
-Specifically, Arithmetic QUE holds for joint eigenfunctions of the Laplace-Beltrami operator and the Hecke operators.
-We highlight the role entropy plays in the proofs of Lindenstrauss and Silberman-Venkatesh.
-An analogue of Arithmetic QUE was established by Kurlberg-Rudnick \cite{KR20} for the model of the quantum cat map on the 2-torus.
-See the work of Zelditch \cite{Zel92} for QUE in the context of random bases on spheres.

-Counterexamples to QUE have appeared, albeit in inequivalent models such as the Bunimovich stadium \cite{Hass10} and the quantum cat map \cite{FND03, FN04}.
-The proofs for the mentioned models have utilized large spectral multiplicities (or degeneracies, as they will be referred to in upcoming discussion and motivate the main result of our paper) in effective ways to demonstrate the existence of exceptional subsequences and therefore the failure of QUE.
-In fact, Arithmetic QUE was disproved by Kelmer \cite{Kel10} on higher dimensional tori even without the use of large multiplicities.